Energy-based survival modelling using harmoniums: Conclusion

-In summary, a new harmonium was proposed for partially and completely missing data.
-Multiple distinct failure times can be jointly modelled without imposing \textit{a priori} ordering or relation amongst the events, in contrast to conventional survival techniques.
-In addition, time-independent categorical and numerical features with missing values can be straightforwardly incorporated thanks to its generative structure.
-Our work shows that the harmonium can capture non-linear survival patterns and illustrates the information embodied in complementary survival endpoints while accounting for the uncertainty in the failure time.
-We have eliminated the need for selecting a single endpoint and pave the way towards a unified timeline view of the data.
+In conclusion, a new harmonium was proposed for partially and completely missing data.
+Multiple distinct time recordings are jointly modelled without imposing \textit{a priori} relations between events, in contrast to conventional survival techniques.
+In addition, time-independent features with missing values can be straightforwardly incorporated thanks to its generative structure.
+We demonstrated both theoretically and experimentally that the harmonium can extract multi-survival variate patterns --- such as three-way correlations --- that are impossible to discover with only one time-to-event variable.
+Furthermore, analysis of real-world data revealed that the harmonium captures information embodied in complementary survival endpoints.
+We have taken a first step in eliminating the need for selecting a single endpoint and pave the way towards a unified timeline view of the data.